Museum Stories

 Camille Pissarro, The Boulevard Montmartre at Night, 1897, The National Gallery London - Impressionists

-Camille Pissarro, The Boulevard Montmartre at Night, 1897, The National Gallery London
+Camille Pissarro, The Boulevard Montmartre at Night, 1897, National Gallery, London, UK.

-The exhibition is set in the three rooms of The Wohl Galleries and within those packs over forty paintings by twelve artists.
-It is a crash course in Impressionism and Post-Impressionism.
-Each artist presented through the lens of just few works, creating a condensed impact.
+The exhibition was set in the three rooms of The Wohl Galleries, and within those hang over forty paintings by 12 artists.
+It was a crash course in Impressionism and Post-Impressionism.
+Each artist presented through the lens of just a few works, creating a condensed impact.

 Claude Monet